JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 Jaber is a Ph.D. student in the Department of Industrial & Systems Engineering at the University of Florida, pursuing his current studies under the supervision of Dr. *K. Hicklin*.
 His research primarily focuses on Machine Learning and Optimization, particularly in healthcare applications.
 Currently, he is developing Machine Learning-based Medical Imaging models for Biomedical Informatics.

-Prior to beginning his Ph.D. studies, Jaber gained four years of experience as a Healthcare Data Scientist and also served as an Instructor at his undergraduate institution.

 Latest
 ------